arh-eu/anprcloud-cpp/README.md

 apt-get install build-essential
 apt-get install libcurl4-gnutls-dev
 ```
-Then you can clone this repository,change to build directory and run make.
+Then you can clone this repository, change to build directory and run make.

 ```sh
 git clone https://github.com/arh-eu/anprcloud-cpp.git